garbo999/garbo999.github.io/_posts/2017-08-30-EMS-run-with-three-corpora.markdown

 date:   2017-08-30 10:52:00 +0300
 categories: moses
 ---

+As I mentioned in my [current priorities]({% post_url 2017-08-25-current-priorities %}), I ran my first experiment with only about 178k sentence pairs.
+Now I want to try a substantially larger data set.
+The “news” data set for the WMT 17 machine translation conference seems like a good choice.

 I went to bed and the Moses EMS was running on my server but it crashed in the night.
 Here is the end of the last error file `~/workspace/experiment/steps/4/TRAINING_run-giza.4.STDERR` that was generated:

 {% highlight shell %}